goauthentik/authentik/website/integrations/services/gitea/index.md

 - Icon URL: https://raw.githubusercontent.com/goauthentik/authentik/master/web/icons/icon.png
 - OpenID Connect Auto Discovery URL: https://authentik.company/application/o/gitea-slug/.well-known/openid-configuration

 ![](./gitea1.png)

 `Add Authentication Source`

-Next you should edit your Gitea's 'app.ini' to make Gitea request the proper OIDC Scope from Authentik.
+Next you should edit your Gitea's 'app.ini' to make Gitea request the proper OIDC Scope from authentik.
 (It'll by default only ask for the 'openid' scope which doesn't provide us with the relevant information.)

 In your Gitea instance, navigate to your app.ini and make the following changes

 - If it doesn't exist yet, create a `[oauth2_client]` section
 - Set `OPENID_CONNECT_SCOPES` to `email profile`

 Restart Gitea and you should be done!